joaduo/xpathwebdriver/README.md

     print(idx, elem.text)
 ```

+## Documentation and tutorials

+* Check different options in `examples` directory
+* Check `BrowserAPI.md` a quick list of API
+* Use `xpathsell -e` to print environment variables for settings

 ## IPython interactive shell

 For a faster development and debugging cycles you can run an interactive shell which will let access the browser.
 First install ipython `pip install ipython` (not automatically installed to keep basic requirements low)